ArkamFahry/KnowledgeBase/pages/SurrealDB.md

 			- Support for geospatial querying, which makes it ideal for applications that need to work with spatial data.
 		- Full-text indexing
 			- Supports full-text indexing, which makes it easy to search your data for specific keywords or phrases.
+		- Built in functions
+			- offers a wide range of built-in [[SurrealDB Functions]] to manipulate, analyze, and transform data within your database.
 		- Embedded mode
 			- Can be embedded in your application, which gives you more control over how your data is stored and accessed.
 		- Schema Full or Schema Less mode
 			- This means the data can be defined with a strict schema like in [[PostgreSQL]] or can be stored without a schema like in [[MongoDB]].
+		- Realtime capabilities
+			- [[SurrealDB Live Queries]] are a powerful feature that allows you to monitor changes in your data **in real-time**.
+Instead of polling the database for updates, you establish a **continuous connection** that pushes any data modifications directly to your application as they happen.
 	- ## SurrealDB Problems
 		- Has a learning curve to the new way of data modeling.
 		- Still a new product and not mature as other databases.